-The Sourdough Saloon located in the Downtown Hotel in Dawson City, Canada, has an interesting, but extremely off-putting, signature drink.
+The Sourdough Saloon, located in the Downtown Hotel in Dawson City, Canada, has an interesting, but extremely off-putting, signature drink.
 It’s called the Sourtoe cocktail, and yes, there is an actual human toe involved.

 The drink came about in the 1920s when a rum runner and miner name Louie Linken had a toe amputated that had frostbite.
 He put the loose toe in a jar of alcohol like a souvenir and stored it on a shelf in his cabin.
 Fifty years later, the toe was discovered by Captain Dick Stevenson while he was cleaning the cabin.
 He took the toe to the Sourdough Saloon in Dawson City and began to put the appendage into drinks.
 People began to see what they were made of by ordering the strange concoction.

-The toe Stevenson found lasted seven years, but its evetual loss wasn’t from disintegration or decay.
+The toe Stevenson found lasted seven years, but its eventual loss wasn’t from disintegration or decay.
 Its demise was actually much worse than that.
 In 1980, a miner named Garry Younger was trying his hand at the Sourtoe cocktail and trying to break the Sourtoe record for most glasses consumed of the drink.
 On his thirteenth glass, he accidentally fell back in his chair and swallowed the toe.

 But that wasn’t the end of the Sourtoe cocktail.
-After the loss of that first toe, seven more toes found their way into the drink from a number of different sources.
+After the loss of that first toe, seven more toes found their way into the drink from several different sources.
 The second toe was donated after an amputation, the third toe was given after frostbite (and also accidentally swallowed like the first), and the fourth toe was stolen.
-The fifth, sixth, and seventh toes were also donated, while the eighth was donated by someone who advised that you shouldn’t wear sandals while mowing the lawn.
+The fifth, sixth, and seventh toes were also donated, while the eighth toe was donated by someone who advised that you shouldn’t wear sandals while mowing the lawn.

 Then in June 2017, the toe was stolen after someone had ordered the drink.
 Luckily the toe found its way back to the saloon in the mail.
 The thief included an apology letter and a statement that he was too drunk at the time to know what he did.
 I guess that’s what a toe in a drink will do to you.